apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nintendo Sets Its Sights On Switch Emulator Yuzu In New Lawsuit**
+**Students at Albert Einstein College of Medicine see 'beacon of hope' in free tuition**

-You can read more about it [here](https://www.nintendolife.com/news/2024/02/nintendo-sets-its-sights-on-switch-emulator-yuzu-in-new-lawsuit).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68421015).

 ## Requirements
 - Python 3.8